AlternC/alternc-acme/README.md

 # Configuration and Activation

-Once alternc-certificate-provider-letsencrypt is installed, you must:
+Once alternc-acme is installed, you must:
 * run **alternc.install**

-You can run also **/usr/lib/alternc/generate_certbot.php** to get faster certificate to all domains hosted.
+You can run also **/usr/lib/alternc/generate_acme.php** to get faster certificate to all domains hosted.

 # Packaging from source